 It’s similar with heating and cooling maintenance.
 The owner or Portland-based Sky Heating and Air Conditioning, Travis Smith, explained it very clearly.

 “Assume if only one out of five people who owned vehicles had them maintained regularly.
 There would be a lot of broken vehicles.
 A heating and air conditioning system can run around 2,000 hours yearly, and if you figure it’s operating at the equivalent of 30 miles per hour, that concludes that you put 60,000 miles annually on your furnace in between maintenance.”

 Smith also notes that the process mirrors vehicle maintenance.
 “Just as a car mechanic would bring to any auto owner’s attention that it needs oil changes and regular tune-ups.
 There is no difference.
 Mechanical products need maintenance or they will break down and have decreased lifespans.”

-So just because your system was working great last season doesn’t mean it can neglect its annual tune-up.
-The truth is it needs maintenance now, and every year prior to the peak heating and peak cooling season.
-Service Experts Heating & Air Conditioning’s fall promotion is taking place right now and you can save on a Fall Precision tune-ups by calling 321-428-7635 today.
+So just because your heating and air conditioning equipment was working great last season doesn’t mean it can neglect its yearly tune-up.
+The truth is it needs maintenance now, and each year prior to the peak heating and peak cooling season.
+Service Experts Heating & Air Conditioning’s fall promotion is taking place right now and you can save on a seasonal Precision tune-ups by calling 321-428-7635 today.